 - Assault rate: Number of assaults recorded by police per 100,000 population

-- Burglaries: Number of burglaries recorded by police in that country per 100,000 population.
+- Kidnappings: Number of kidnappings recorded by police in that country per 100,000 population.

 - Murder rate: Homicide rate per year per 100,000 inhabitants in various countries.